mengxuanlu/gapminder_data_analaysis/README.md

 e) Total child per woman vs. children motality rate <br />
 f) Income and Life Expectancy vs. Child Mortality <br />
 g) Does certain region have different patterns for the above features? <br />

+## Conclusion

+Children per woman and child mortality are decreasing during the past two centuries, in the meanwhile, life expectancy and income are increasing.
+Europe performed better than other regions in these four features most of the time.